Kolchuzhin/micromirror_cell_in_VHDL-AMS/README.md

 hAMSter model:
 --------------

-  "Original Model" with comments + testbench.vhd
+  "Original Model" with comments + testbench.vhd;
-  The .vhd files have been compiled with hAMSter simulator.
+  The vhd-files have been compiled with hAMSter simulator.

 Original Model:
 ---------------